 - Through the Group's Business and Financial Policies and Procedures manual, Management has introduced wellestablished standard operating procedures that cover key aspects of the Group's business processes.
-These policies and procedures deal with, inter-alia, control issues for financial accounting and reporting, treasury management, asset security, information technology, etc. The procedures are subject to regular reviews to cater for process changes, changing risks or further improvements; - The Group has a well-defined organisation structure in place with clear lines of reporting and accountability.
+These policies and procedures deal with, inter-alia, controls for financial accounting and reporting, treasury management, asset security, information technology, etc. The policies and procedures are subject to regular reviews to cater for process changes, changing risks or further improvements; - The Group has a well-defined organisation structure in place with clear lines of reporting and accountability.
 The Group is committed to employing suitably qualified staff so that the appropriate level of authorities and responsibilities can be delegated while accountability of performance and controls are assigned accordingly to competent staffs to ensure operational efficiency.
-Authority limits are established to provide a functional framework of authority in approving revenue and capital expenditure; - Comprehensive guidelines on the human resource management are in place to ensure the Group's ability to operate in an effective and efficient manner by employing and retaining adequate competent employees possessing necessary knowledge, skill and experience in order to carry out their duties and responsibilities assigned effectively and efficiently. - Good farm management practices and biosecurity and disease controls to mitigate biosecurity and disease threats are adopted by the production chain and distribution process; and - Regular informal meetings with Heads of division which provide a platform for the Heads of division to communicate with and provide feedback to Management.
+Authority limits are established to provide a functional framework of authority in approving revenue and capital expenditure; - Comprehensive guidelines on the human resource management are in place to ensure the Group's ability to operate in an effective and efficient manner by employing and retaining adequate competent employees possessing necessary knowledge, skill and experience in order to carry out their duties and responsibilities assigned effectively and efficiently.